Stock Analysis on Net

 Income tax provision

-The analysis of the annual current and deferred income tax expenses over the six-year period reveals several notable trends and fluctuations.
+The analysis of the annual current and deferred income tax expenses, along with the total income tax provision, reveals notable fluctuations and trends over the observed periods.

 Current Income Tax Expense